Arthur756/Panda-App/README.md

 - Clone this repository
 - Enter the folder
-- Open this project in your Xcode
+- Open this project in your editor code

 ## 👨🏻‍💻 Authors